thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 {{< notice note >}}
 Recall from desugaring, `rowan` uses pointers under the hood for fast traversal, which are not safe to store long term.
-Instead, we store the root node of our cst and an index into that tree, confusingly named `SyntaxNodePtr`.
+Instead, we store the root node of our CST and an index into that tree, confusingly named `SyntaxNodePtr`.
 {{</ notice >}}

-## Turning Synatx Nodes into Ast Nodes
+## Turning Syntax Nodes into AST Nodes

 `ast_node_of` takes a handle and a file URI, as we can see from its query key: